First, let's start with the difference between ORGANIC and PAID reach on your social media posts ...

 Cost-per-click (CPC) is one of the most common methods of charging for this type of promotion.

 Paid ads allow you to target people who have not liked your page but have similar interests and/or demographics.

 An overview of the pros and cons of organic Facebook marketing vs paid Facebook marketing is in the tables below.
 Each has its merits, but in the graphic below the tables, is something for you to ponder ...

-It's always astounded me how many people book a discovery call or a 1:1 session with me and their first question is "can you help me with my paid ads, I'm not getting any results and I'm throwing a lot of money at my facebook (or google) ads and getting no results" ... hmmmm.
-My answer is always the same; "Let's see what you're doing with your ORGANIC posts, where your brand message is at, what's happening with your website, and once you are all over that, THEN we can talk about throwing money at paid ads!"
+It's always astounded me how many people book a discovery zoom or a 1:1 session with me and their first question is "can you help me with my paid ads, I'm not getting any results and I'm throwing a lot of money at my facebook (or google) ads and getting no results" ... hmmmm.
+My answer is always the same; "Let's see what you're doing with your ORGANIC posts, where your brand message is at, what's happening with your website, and once you are all over that, THEN we can talk about investing in paid ads!"
 And so often, we don't end up spending any money on ads, because when they're consistently nailing their organic posts, and they've nailed their SEO on their website, their engagement and search ranking is rocking it and they're getting great results!!!

 BUT paid and organic social strategies can simultaneously engage with and nurture your existing followers while extending the reach of your brand to a broader audience, so for many businesses, a mix of both organic and paid search is a great option.
 However, I would NEVER suggest JUST paid ads ...

 Organic ranking gives a business credibility and evergreen search results.

 Paid search provides immediate top-of-the-page listings and greater click-through rates, i.e., sales when consumers are ready to purchase.

 It’s time to stop thinking about paid vs. organic search as a battle, not one or the other.
 I believe that paid campaigns can only work when organic posts are working even harder.
 Understanding how your customers are looking for solutions online and helping them find your content.